Refining the Adaptivity Notion in the Huge Object Model: The forward-only model

-Now we can complete the proof of Theorem \ref{th:fwd-lbnd-sym}. \begin{proof}[Proof of Theorem \ref{th:fwd-lbnd-sym}] Consider a probabilistic forward-only algorithm $\mathcal{A}$ that makes less than $q \le \frac{1}{2}\sqrt{m}$ queries, and without loss of generality, at most $q$ samples ($s \le q$).
+\begin{proof}[Proof (of Theorem \ref{th:fwd-lbnd-sym})] Consider a probabilistic forward-only algorithm $\mathcal{A}$ that makes less than $q \le \frac{1}{2}\sqrt{m}$ queries, and without loss of generality, at most $q$ samples ($s \le q$).
 By Lemma \ref{lemma:no-useful-queries}, if the algorithm is executed on an input $U_f$, then with probability at least $1 - \frac{1}{4}$ there are no $a \ne b \in S$ for which the algorithm gathers both $f(a,b)$ and $f(b,a)$.
 For both $D_\mathrm{yes}$ and $D_\mathrm{no}$, the distribution of answers is the same (completely uniform for the queries taken from the data part of the samples).
 Thus, the variation distance between the algorithm's behavior on $D_\mathrm{yes}$ and $D_\mathrm{no}$ is at most $\frac{1}{4}$.
 Hence by Yao's principle, the algorithm cannot be a $\frac{1}{5}$-test for $\mathbf{inv}$. \end{proof}